mongodb/specifications/source/change-streams/change-streams.rst

     /**
      * The change stream will only provides changes that occurred after the
      * specified timestamp.
 Any command run against the server will return
      * an operation time that can be used here.
-The default value is an
-     * operation time obtained from the server before the change stream was created.
      * @since 4.0
      * @see https://docs.mongodb.com/manual/reference/method/db.runCommand/
      * @note this is an option of the `$changeStream` pipeline stage.